mperov/fixSegfaultVCS/REAMDE_vsc_32bit.md

 # How to solve segmentation fault on VCS which is run without -full64 option

+## Preamble
+### This is education project.
+It is made to allow studying computer science, computer architectures and debugging binary codes.

 ## Problem

 ### segfault in VCS R-2020.12-SP1